quantum-glossary/quantum-glossary.github.io/glossary/runtime_related/runtime_related.md

 # Runtime Related Terms

-All terms closely related to the runtime environment.
+All terms that are closely related to the runtime environment.
 {: .fs-6 .fw-300 }